-- Historically, it can take up to 3 years to break-even on a property when all costs are considered.
 What do you expect your life to be like in 5 years?
 Marriage?
 Kids?
 More kids?
 Live-in nanny to take care of the kids?
-Mom or dad moving in?
+Mom or Dad moving in?
 If the property you’re thinking of buying won’t be right for what you expect your life to be like in the short-term, you may be better off waiting – or buying your second home first.

-- In a hot real estate market like Toronto’s, homes are appreciating fast.
-If you can comfortably afford it, wouldn’t you rather enjoy the benefits of an $800,000 house increasing 20% instead of a $600,000 house?
-That’s an extra profit of $40,000.
-And because it’s your primary home, the whole $160,000 is tax-free!
-Of course this works in reverse too, so if the market is declining, you stand to lose more.
+In a hot real estate market like Toronto’s, homes are appreciating fast.
+If you can comfortably afford it, wouldn’t you rather enjoy the benefits of a $1,500,000 house increasing instead of a $1,200,000 house?
+And because it’s your primary home, the whole increase in value is tax-free!
+Of course, this works in reverse too, so if the market is declining, you stand to lose more.

 Whether or not you should buy your second home first depends on a number of factors: